-- To ensure coordination and efficient tracking, clients need to log a written request. - The Project Management Office (PMO) assesses its relevance and appropriateness to the Government Communication Programme and Government Communication Strategy before logging it formally. - After logging the request, the PMO will liaise with the client department to determine in detail the scope of the project.
-The PMO assesses the capacity and skills required for the implementation of the proposed project before confirming if GCIS would be in a position to provide the required assistance. - After checking GCIS capacity in this regard, the PMO will refer the request to a designated project team and subsequently inform the client department accordingly.

-An agreement will have to be entered into with the client department, detailing conditions under which services will be rendered by the GCIS to the client department.
+- To ensure coordination and efficient tracking, clients need to log a written request. - The PMO assesses its relevance and appropriateness to the GCP and GCS before logging it formally. - After logging the request, the PMO will liaise with the client department to determine in detail the scope of the project.
+The PMO assesses the capacity and skills required for the implementation of the proposed project before confirming if the GCIS would be in a position to provide the required assistance. - After checking GCIS capacity in this regard, the PMO will refer the request to a designated project team and subsequently inform the client department accordingly. - An agreement will have to be entered into with the client department, detailing conditions under which services will be rendered by the GCIS to the client department.
 This agreement clarifies the roles of the client and the GCIS respectively and key target dates for delivery and other important deadlines.
 It must be signed by officials with the right level of authority, preferably accounting officers of the two departments.

 The PMO is willing to share its knowledge in project management, which is specifically customised for communication campaigns.
-Enquires can be directed to 012 314 2496.
+Enquiries can be directed to pmo@gcis.gov.za.